NIDVELIR435/notification_bot/readme.md

 - `/trophies user1 game` - See user earned trophies for a game
 - `/compare user1 user2 game` - See differences in earned trophies for a game between users.

+## 🏆 PSN Achievement Notifications

+The bot can monitor PlayStation Network accounts for new trophies and send notifications to a Telegram chat.

+### Features:
+- **Automatic Checking**: Periodically checks for new trophies for configured PSN users.
+- **Real-time Notifications**: Sends a message to Telegram as soon as a new trophy is earned today.
+- **Duplicate Prevention**: Uses an SQLite database to keep track of achievements that have already been sent, preventing repeat notifications.
+- **Configurable**: You can set the interval for checking achievements and which PSN accounts to monitor via environment variables.
+You can also configure which trophy types to track (bronze, silver, gold, platinum).
+- **Detailed Information**: The notification message includes:
+    - Trophy type (with an emoji)
+    - Player's username
+    - Game title
+    - Trophy name and description
+    - Rarity and earned percentage
+    - Exact time the trophy was earned.

 ## 📋 Prerequisites

 - **Node.js**: Version 16 or higher